By Louis Mayfield - November 13th 2018

 The awards were held at the Westland Hotel Motel with about 200 guests celebrating the achievements of individuals, groups and businesses in the region.

-Mr Tempany said it was an incredible honour to be inducted into the Hall of Fame for the awards, which really provided a platform for recognition for groups and businesses that might not otherwise have a particular place.
+Mr Tempany said it was an incredible honour to be inducted into the Hall of Fame and be provided recognition as a business that might not otherwise "fit in".

 Rounding out the winners was UniSA's Department for Rural Health Sport 4 Rural Health initiative, picking up the ReturnToWorkSA Award.

 Whyalla’s own country music legend has been named this year’s Whyalla Australia Day Citizen of the Year.

 Alison Hams is a well-known figure around Whyalla, having lived in the city for most of her life, much of which has been spent giving back to the community she loves so dearly.

 Alison has dedicated her life to music by teaching others the art as well as using it to enhance community events and raise funds for deserving recipients.